ooples/pine_script_docs/source/concepts/Libraries.rst

 They are useful to define frequently-used functions so their source code does not have to be included in every script where they are needed.

 A library must be published (privately or publicly) before it can be used in another script.
 All libraries are published open-source.
-Public scripts can only use public libraries.
+Public scripts can only use public libraries and they must be open-source.
 Private scripts or personal scripts saved in the Pine Editor can use public or private libraries.
 A library can use other libraries, or even previous versions of itself.

 Library programmers should be familiar with Pine's typing nomenclature, scopes and user-defined functions.
 If you need to brush up on Pine forms and types, see the User Manual's page on the :ref:`Type system <PageTypeSystem>`.
 For more information on user-defined functions and scopes, see the :ref:`User-defined functions <PageUserDefinedFunctions>` page.